 Tomatillos grow in the summer garden just like their relatives: tomatoes, eggplants, and peppers.
 In fact, the leaves look a little like the foliage of eggplant, but the fruit is like no other.

 Set plants in the garden in spring after all danger of frost has passed and the soil has begun to warm.
-Choose a sunny location, and enrich the soil with compost or Miracle-Gro® Garden Soil for Vegetables & Herbs to improve soil nutrition and texture.
+Choose a sunny location, and enrich the soil with compost or aged compost-enriched Miracle-Gro® Performance Organics™ All Purpose In-Ground Soil to improve soil nutrition and texture.
 You can set plants deep like you would a tomato, burying nearly 2/3 of the plant.
 Space plants about 3 feet apart with a trellis or cage to support them as they grow.
 Treat tomatillos as you would tomatoes, keeping the soil evenly moist.
 Mulch will help conserve moisture while keeping down weeds.
-Feed plants regularly with a continuous-release plant food like Miracle-Gro® Shake ‘n Feed® Tomato, Fruit & Vegetable Plant Food for best growth.
+For best growth, complement the nutritious start and excellent root environment of great soil with regular helpings of a continuous-release plant food like Miracle-Gro® Performance Organics™ All Purpose Plant Nutrition Granules.
+It feeds both your plants and the beneficial microbes in the soil for up to 6 weeks.
+(Be sure to follow the label directions.)

 If allowed to sprawl on the ground, the stems will root and the plants will require more space than you may have anticipated, so be sure to use se a trellis or tomato cage.
 Also, getting them off the ground enhances air circulation and discourages fungus problems on the foliage during periods of high humidity.